phylowheeler/CLOAK/README.md

 # CLOAK
-repository for multiple sequence alignment filtering program: Cleaning on Alignment Consensus (CLOAK)
+Repository for the multiple sequence alignment filtering program: Cleaning on Alignment (K)onsensus (CLOAK)